 Master the skills required to influence and negotiate like a professional

-The aim is to expand your capacity to influence internally as well as externally and to deal with tricky negotiations.
+We will expand your capacity to influence internally as well as externally and to deal with tricky negotiations.

-You'll get the opportunity to practise a variety of tools and techniques to see what works and what best suits your personal style.
+Our skills exercises will give you the opportunity to practise a variety of tools and techniques to see what works and what best suits your personal style.

 - Expanding your sphere of influence

 - Compensation rather than compromise

 - Knowing what to give away

 - Understanding group dynamics